-Honorable Robert A. Katzmann To Deliver Charles Evans Hughes Memorial Lecture
+Honorable Robert A. Katzmann Delivers 2017 Charles Evans Hughes Memorial Lecture

-Each year, Hughes Hubbard sponsors a lecture in conjunction with the New York County Lawyers Association on the ideals of public service and the education of lawyers and the public.
-At 6 p.m. on April 19 at the NYCLA Home of Law, the Honorable Robert A. Katzmann, Chief Judge of the U.S. Court of Appeals for the Second Circuit, will deliver the 53rd Charles Evans Hughes Memorial Lecture.
-To register.
+Since 1950, Hughes Hubbard has sponsored a lecture in conjunction with the New York County Lawyers Association on the ideals of public service and the education of lawyers and the public.
+This year, the Honorable Robert A. Katzmann, Chief Judge of the U.S. Court of Appeals for the Second Circuit, delivered the 53rd Charles Evans Hughes Memorial Lecture.

 Robert A. Katzmann is Chief Judge of the U.S. Court of Appeals for the Second Circuit, assuming that position on September 1, 2013.
 At his appointment to the federal bench in 1999, he was Walsh Professor of Government, Professor of Law and Professor of Public Policy at Georgetown University; a Fellow of the Governmental Studies Program of the Brookings Institution; and president of the Governance Institute.